 How to Make Healthy Granola Bars

 This healthy granola bar recipe has a relatively simple ingredient list that consists of pantry staples you may already have available to you, especially if you have a young family or are used to preparing healthy snacks.
-These include items like quick oats, puffed rice cereal, peanut butter, and coconut oil.
+These include items like quick oats, puffed rice cereal, natural peanut butter, and coconut oil.
 Using a puffed cereal in the mix helps to make the bars lighter as opposed to using only oats, which makes much denser bars.

-Start by preparing a 9 x 13 pan with parchment paper.
+To make gluten free granola bars, start by preparing a 9 x 13 pan with parchment paper.
 Alternatively, you can line it with a reusable baking mat if you have that available to you.
 I highly recommend cutting the parchment paper so that it comes over the sides of the pan for easy removal.
 Once the bars set, you will be able to simply grab the corners and lift the bars out to a cutting board to slice.

-Making the Granola Bar Mixture
+Making the Granola Mixture

-Next, you make the syrup by combining your choice of liquid sweetener in a small saucepan with the coconut oil.
+Next, you make the syrup by combining your choice of liquid sweetener in a small saucepan with the oil.
 These can be either honey, maple syrup, or agave nectar, but stick to maple or agave if you are following a vegan diet.
 When I make these bars, I usually use honey as I find it grants them the best consistency and flavour.
 This mixture should simmer for a minute or so before you add in the peanut butter, vanilla, and salt, and stir until smooth.

 The next step to making this healthy granola bar recipe is tossing the dry mixture with the wet mixture until well-combined, before pressing in the baking pan.
 I like to use a flat-bottomed measuring cup or glass to level the mixture out.

-Finishing the Bars
+Finishing the Granola Bars Recipe

-These bars will need about 30 minutes to firm up in the freezer.
+These chewy granola bars will need about 30 minutes to firm up in the freezer.
 However, be sure to allow the mixture to cool a little in the pan before adding to the freezer so that you don’t push the freezer temperature up higher than it should be.

-Once the bars set, you can remove them to a cutting board and slice them into 20 bars.
+Once the granola bars set, you can remove them to a cutting board and slice them into 20 bars.
 Unlike traditional baked granola bars, these ones should be refrigerated in an airtight container during storage to ensure they hold together.

-Flavour Variations for this Healthy Granola Bar Recipe
+Flavour Variations for this Healthy Granola Recipe

-As mentioned earlier, these granola bars are so versatile and you can add whatever your favourite granola bar ingredients are.
+As mentioned earlier, these chewy granola bars are so versatile and you can add whatever your favourite granola ingredients are.
 The key, however, is to ensure you don’t add so many additional ingredients that the bars won’t hold together.
 Here are a few ideas for inspiration:

 Chocolate Chip Cereal Bars: Mix 1/4 to 1/3 cup dark chocolate chips into the granola mixture after letting it cool with the syrup for a few minutes.
 Feel free to use milk chocolate chips, cocoa nibs, or chocolate chunks instead as well.